Back to Blog

 What Vercel provides:

-• Automatic SSL
+• Automatic SSL certificates

-• Continuous deployment from Git
+• Continuous deployment from Git (push to deploy)

-• Serverless functions
+• Serverless functions for backend logic

-• Preview deployments
+• Preview deployments for every pull request

-• Hobby: $0/month (personal projects)
+• Hobby: $0/month (personal projects, non-commercial)

-• Enterprise: Custom pricing
+• Enterprise: Custom pricing for large-scale deployments

 Pros:

-• Extremely fast (Edge Network)
+• Extremely fast via global edge network

-• Generous free tier
+• Generous free tier for small projects

-• Preview URLs for every commit
+• Preview URLs for every commit — huge for team workflows

-• No server management
+• No server management whatsoever

 Cons: